Muhammad-Nouman-Ahmed/Calculator-using-Flask/README.md

 ## Calculator-using-Flask
-Build a GUI based calulator using Flask and Python.
+Build a GUI based calculator using Flask and Python.

 ## Results